Dual Citizenship and Reobtaining German Citizenship

 Of course, dual nationality can occur as the result of a variety of circumstances.
 For example, one may automatically acquire another citizenship through birth or marriage.
 In such cases, it is not likely that German citizenship will be lost.
 Rather, the loss of citizenship occurs only when a German citizen becomes a US citizen based upon application.

 Fortunately, should one lose his or her original citizenship, some countries have put in place procedures to re-establish it.
 For example, § 13 of the German Nationality Act provides a facilitated process through which former citizens may seek re-instatement.
 However, that procedure is only available if an applicant can demonstrate that he or she (a) would have been granted a Retention Certificate (had a timely application been made), and (b) maintains sufficient ties to Germany that still exist today.
-A reinstatement application must be made within 12 years of loss of German citizenship.

 While this article uses a particular example of German citizenship law as an illustrative example, the analysis required and practical considerations facing naturalization applicants and their immigration counsel are relevant to any foreign client.
 Thus, prudence suggests that practitioners confirm whether dual nationality is permissible under local law.
 To that end, we recommend that practitioners consult with lawyers who are admitted to practice in the jurisdiction(s) giving rise to potential citizenship questions.
 By engaging in such robust consultations, practitioners will be providing their clients with the efficient representation that they deserve.